-A few years ago, one of the biggest security breaches involved celebrities, such as Jennifer Lawrence, having pictures and other sensitive data being stolen from their Apple devices.
-This led to a lot of people to question the security of iCloud.
+A few years ago, one of the biggest security breaches involved celebrities, such as Jennifer Lawrence, having pictures and other sensitive data stolen from their Apple devices.
+This led to a lot of people questioning the security of iCloud.

 Whilst the data breach in question impacted A-listers, this does not mean that everyone else is immune from a potential attack and the devastation that comes with it.

 Applications on your mobile device can also lead to data being at risk if they are not secure.
 Some applications have access to your mobile information, and so if your mobile is linked to your business, this could lead a to a security risk.
 Making sure that any app you invest in has gone through secure mobile application testing can help to keep your device safe from potential attacks, but this is only the beginning.

 ICloud security and mobile security is now becoming one of the main features on IT security courses, as a lot of businesses deploy iPhones or operate a BYOD (bring your own device) policy.
 This is something all retail stores need to be concerned with.
 These devices carry sensitive business information, contact details, emails, images and such like, and so if they were to get into the wrong hands there could be serious repercussions.
 So, let’s take a look at some top tips for protecting your data on iCloud at your retail business…

 What is backed up on store devices?

 It is advisable to take control of what is backed up to iCloud.
 When setting up your iPhone it is likely that people at your business would have opted to sign up with iCloud, especially as there was a promise of 5GB extra storage.
 Nevertheless, you don’t actually need to store everything on iCloud.
 Instead, you can head to settings and then tap on iCloud and you will see a list of apps that back up data using iCloud.